 But one of the ways in which I-verbs do occur as the main verb is in these expressions of doubt or hesitation.
 And they’re normally shortened versions of what you could express, say with a “u-verb” (see previous post).
 Take the example from that PMEG page:

 - Kion mi faru? = What should I do?

 See how we kinda do it in English too in the translations?
-It seems like the usage is often conversational shortening.
-So maybe:
+The usage is very conversational.
+So:

 - “Savu nin!”, “Sed la meloj estas nevenkeblaj!
 Kiel mi povas savi vin?
 Peti ilin ĝentile?” = “Save us!”, “But the badgers are invincible!
 How can I save you?
 Ask them nicely?”

-So the “peti” would be a main verb there, all by itself.
+So “peti” would be a main verb there, all by itself.

 Rather than “ĉu mi petu ilin ĝentile?” = “Should I ask them nicely?”, the full version.